Matt Bitsko, Ph.D., Licensed Clinical Psychologist

 Matt also enjoys serving the Richmond community.
-He is a current Board Member of the Cameron K Gallaher Foundation and is proud to have previously served as a Board Member of Comfort Zone Camp and ASK Childhood Cancer Foundation (Ex-Officio).
+He is a current Board Member of the Cameron K Gallagher Foundation and is proud to have previously served as a Board Member of Comfort Zone Camp and ASK Childhood Cancer Foundation (Ex-Officio).

 Ashley Morgan Soukup, MA, LMFT